1. Poor User-Experience

 While every nonprofit has its own distinct niche and audience, here are a couple of ideas that will keep your site updated, and your supporters inspired.

-Check out our blog post on the top 10 nonprofit websites to learn more!
+Check out our list of the top 200 nonprofit websites to learn more!

 4. High Bounce Rate